eshamir3/Recipe_analzying-/README.md

 **Null Hypothesis**: The mean length of review is the same when Description is missing versus not missing.

 **Alternate Hypothesis**:  The mean length of review is different when Description is missing versus not missing.

+### Absolute Difference in Mean Number Length of Review between Missing and Non-Missing Decscription

 <iframe
   src="not_missing_MAR.html"